hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 ???
 Because consul is now at the heart of service routing based on service name then failover becomes defined at the service level.
 Simply by setting the failover path in your registration you have defined what happens in a failure situation at the service level.
-Having this granular path allows for built in resilency for downstream dependencies.
+Having this granular path allows for built-in resiliency for downstream dependencies.

 ---
 name: Secure-Networking-is-Hard